DendeberiaOleksandr/auth-service-template/README.md

 # Auth Service Template
 It's a basic example Spring Boot app what allows to: register a user, exchange the token(sign in) using credentials or Google OAuth2 access token.
-Please feel free to use this project in your personal projects it will save your time.
+Please feel free to use this project for your needs.

 ## Requirements
 ```